venenux/alpine-wiki/tutorials/professional-way/server-alpine-apache2-professional.md

 2. to only allow most secure protocols and a bit of compatibilty, set to `SSLProtocol all -TLSv1 -SSLv3`
 3. to only allow most secure negociations and a bit of compat, set to `SSLCipherSuite HIGH:MEDIUM:ECDHE:!MD5:!RC4:!3DES:!ADH`
 4. to only allow most secure negociations and a bit of compat, set proxy to `SSLProxyCipherSuite HIGH:MEDIUM:ECDHE:!MD5:!RC4:!3DES:!ADH`

+Best is to made a redirection inside of the document root of port 80 deifintion also put a `<IfModule mod_ssl.c>` conditional at the beginning of the ssl config file.

 ## Lest Encrypt